 As lead PI of the project, Dr. McGillicuddy will oversee all aspects of the proposed research.
-Most of the hands-on modeling work will be carried out by Dr. Valery Kosnyrev, a Research Associate in Dr. McGillicuddy's laboratory.
-Dr. McGillicuddy will work closely with Dr. Lévy in supervising Dr. Kosnyrev's work, and this collaborative effort will involve yearly visits to Dr. Lévy's laboratory.
-The first such visit will be two weeks in duration to allow Dr.

-McGillicuddy sufficient time to become familiar with running the LOBSTER-oxy model.
-Thereafter, the visits will be shortened to one week per year for Drs.
-McGillicuddy and Lévy to participate in joint analysis and interpretation of the results.
+Most of the hands-on modeling work will be carried out by Dr. Valery Kosnyrev, a graduate studentResearch Associate in the MIT/WHOI Joint Program.
+Dr. McGillicuddy's laboratory.
+Dr. McGillicuddy will work closely with Dr. Lévy in supervising the studentDr.
+Kosnyrev's work, and this collaborative effort will involve yearly visits to Dr. Lévy's laboratory.
+The first such visit will be three monthstwo weeks in duration for the student (two weeks for to allow Dr. McGillicuddy) to allow sufficient time for learningto become familiar with running the LOBSTER-oxy model-and incorporating oxygen dynamics into the code.
+Thereafter, the visits will be shortened to one month per year for the student, and one week per year for DrDrs.
+McGillicuddy.
+We expect two and Lévy to participate in joint analysis and interpretation of these visits will be coordinated with SWOT science team meetings held in Europe, thereby defraying travel expenses. the results.